-Lidocaine.
-Lidocaine is an anesthetic that numbs the area it has been applied to.
-It is available in gels and creams, both over the counter and by prescription.
-Some product names include Topicaine and Xylocaine.
+Lidocaineis an anesthetic that numbs the area it’s applied to.
+It’s available in gels and creams, both over the counter and by prescription.

 Other topical creams.
-Salicylate is a chemical similar to aspirin, and is found in pain-relieving creams like Aspercreme and Bengay.
-Cortisone creams contain corticosteroids, which are potent anti-inflammatory drugs that can help relieve pain.
-Both are available at drug stores, but there is no clear evidence that they help relieve nerve pain from peripheral neuropathy.
+Salicylate is a chemical similar to aspirin.
+It's found in pain-relieving creams.
+Cortisone products contain corticosteroids, which are potent anti-inflammatory drugs that can help ease pain.
+Both are available at drug stores, but there’s no clear evidence that they help relieve nerve pain from peripheral neuropathy.

-Many people need to turn to prescription medication to find relief for diabetes nerve pain.
-Your choices include:
+Many people need to turn to prescription medication to find relief.

 NSAIDs are also available by prescription.
 They may be different doses or different drugs altogether from what’s offered without a prescription.The side effects -- stomach trouble and greater chances of heart disease -- are the same as with other forms.

 - Tricyclic antidepressants, which affect the levels of the brain chemicals norepinephrine and serotonin.
 Experts say they’re the most effective of the antidepressants used for pain.
 But they also cause side effects, like drowsiness, weight gain, dry mouth, and dry eyes.
 Blood pressure, heart rate problems, and dizziness can also happen with these drugs.